evannetwork/evannetwork.github.io/dev/hello-world.md

 ```

-This was a changeing action, no `call` necessary.
+This was a changing action, no `call` necessary.
-First you get the transaction hash under `tx` as the immediate confirmation that the message was received and is in processing.
+First you get the transaction hash under `tx`, as the immediate confirmation that the message was received and is in processing.

-Once processing is finished you get the transaction `receipt` and the data is entered into the blockchain.
-Since we work with a private developer blockchain, and the transaction is really simple, the processing is really fast here.
+Once processing is finished, you get the transaction `receipt` and the data is entered into the blockchain.
+Since we work with a private developer blockchain and the transaction is really simple, the processing is comparably fast here.

 ```